yvlawy/Etagair-Configurator-API/README.md

 // create an entity, under the computers folder
 Entity toshibaCoreI7 = engine.Editor.CreateEntity(foldComputers);

-// Add 2 properties to the entity (key - value) engine.Editor.CreateProperty(toshibaCoreI7, "Name", "Toshiba Satellite Core I7");
+// add 2 properties to the entity (key - value) engine.Editor.CreateProperty(toshibaCoreI7, "Name", "Toshiba Satellite Core I7");
 engine.Editor.CreateProperty(toshibaCoreI7, "Trademark", "Toshiba");
 ```

 ### Package on Nuget
-The application is ready to use and available on Nuget.
+The application is ready to use and is available on Nuget.
 The last version is 0.0.5-alpha.

 The web site: https://www.nuget.org/packages/Etagair/